AlineQuadros/blog/_posts/2019-05-11-NLP-knowledge-discovery-science-literature.md

 author: Aline
 categories: [ NLP, data-science ]
 image: assets/images/nlp.jpg
-featured: true
-hidden: false
-toc: true
-beforetoc: "NLP gives scientists the possibility to connect precious information that is scattered over thousands of publications"
+tags: [sticky]

 ---

+NLP gives scientists the possibility to connect precious information that is scattered over thousands of publications

 I'm absolutely **in love with NLP**, and I'm excited to see how this field is progressing fast.
 NLP has many diverse applications, but I'm particularly interested in the data-mining of scientific literature.